Watergate Sonic Remote Water Valve. Not exactly Apple Home..... yet, but you can do it.

 Installation

 After that, it is literally install the app and follow the instructions.
-Even here, Hero labs have made it easy.
+Even here, Watergate have made it easy.

 Inside the installation manual, there is a QR code to download the app and then you just follow the prompts: